RapidiaTechInc/Marlin/README.md

 Parameters:

 - E: extruder number, indexed from 1.
 Default value is 0, meaning modify all extruders.
-- V: number of steps (decimal).
+- V: length in mm (decimal) of theoretical filament used.
 Default value is 0.
 - S: save mileage immediately (default: true)

 Example command: